Olympia 2045: Comprehensive Plan Update

 The Plan also helps to inform our partners, like transit providers and school districts, with information to help coordinate provision of services for all of us.

-The Plan covers the City Limits and the Urban Growth Area (map).
+The Plan covers the City Limits and the Urban Growth Area (map(External link)).

 How does it affect our actions?